 “This is a question that has intrigued Westerners from the time of the early European explorers of the Pacific,” he says.
 “Hawaiian tradition does not see this as a major question, as it holds that the Hawaiian people grew up with the land itself.
 The common question in Hawaiian tradition has related to the location of the lands visited by Hawaiian ancestors in voyaging canoes.
 Where were these lands?”

-Wilson, who holds a PhD in linguistics, says language provides strong evidence for the places visited by the distinctive Hawaiian people once they became a distinctive population of these islands.
+Wilson, who holds a doctor of philosophy in linguistics, says language provides strong evidence for the places visited by the distinctive Hawaiian people once they became a distinctive population of these islands.
 It also provides strong evidence of source of the first settlers of Hawaiʻi who formed bonds with the land to become the first Hawaiians.

 “Anthropologists and linguists have long known that Hawaiians are East Polynesians, closely related to the peoples of Tahiti, Easter Island, New Zealand, Rarotonga and the Marquesas,” he says.
 “The question has been what particular part of Western Polynesia served as the source of the East Polynesians.
 The assumption has been that the original settlers of East Polynesian came from Sāmoa.
 Yet there is no clear archeological evidence for this.”